Sawuare/misk/README.txt

-  ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hacc - print random characters in random colors and positions until interrupted hqz-fb - paint HQZ images on the Linux framebuffer device hqz-png - write an HQZ image to a PNG file hqz-seq - write some HQZ Q-sequences hqz.h - code for HQZ images
+  ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hacc - print random characters in random colors and positions until interrupted hqz-fb - display HQZ images on the Linux framebuffer device hqz-png - write an HQZ image to a PNG file hqz-seq - write some HQZ Q-sequences hqz.h - code for HQZ images